-Reading Women v Manchester United Women
+Galton double helps Man Utd beat Reading

 Post update

 Attempt blocked.
-Rachel Rowe (Reading Women) right footed shot from the centre of the box is blocked.
+Ella Toone (Manchester United Women) right footed shot from the centre of the box is blocked.
+Assisted by Martha Thomas.

 Post update